 While reliving my experience with a nightmare of a moving company is difficult, I hope it helps other movers avoid unnecessary heartache.
 Moving is exciting but it’s also a very hectic and costly endeavor.
 Not conducting proper research or paying close attention to the fine print are common mistakes made by people who move, especially if for the first time.

 My experience shouldn’t deter you from hiring a moving company, if necessary.
 Hiring a moving company can be a great time and energy saver, but hiring the right one is vital to a successful move.
 Utilize credible websites such as consumer affairs to find reviews, details and pricing all under roof.
 This will ensure that your move is a memorable one, and not in the way that mine was.
+Find the best moving companies near you with SmartMove.
 Happy moving!

 Upcoming move?
 Make sure it’s seamless by checking out SmartMove’s customizable moving guide - from movers to timelines, our guide allows you to customize your move exactly how you want it.